Slyx737/Alpha-Vantage/README.md

 ## Usage

-The plugin is invoked with the phrase `use alpha_vantage to...`.
+The plugin is invoked with the phrase `use alpha_vantage to...`

 For example, `use alpha_vantage to fetch the income statement for IBM`.

 Or, to retrieve daily historical data for a digital currency, you might say `use alpha_vantage to fetch the daily historical data for BTC traded in USD`.